MicroStrategy/embedding-sdk-docs/docs/native-embedding-architecture/apply-filter.md

 #### Chapter-level filters

-For the chapter-level filter with an `attribute_element_list` type, you can get its key and source attribute definition from the dossier definition with the `MstrDossier.getDossierDefinition()` function.
+For the chapter-level filter with an `attribute_element_list` type, you can get its key and source attribute definition from the dashboard definition with the `MstrDossier.getDossierDefinition()` function.
 Then you can manipulate the filter with the `MstrDossier.applyFilter()` function as follows.
 After the function successfully returns, all embedded visualizations on the same chapter as the filter are refreshed to reflect the latest data.

 ```js
 try {